menu icon

 As much as I love a cookie, sometimes I can't be bothered to scoop and go back and forth to the oven every 10 minutes.
 On those days, I make cookie bars.

 To turn these into Triple Chocolate Chip Cookie Bars, leave the brown butter in it's melted state.
-Beat along with the softened butter and the sugars.
+Beat along with the sugars, eggs, and vanilla.
+Add the dry ingredients and all the chocolate.
 Spread finished dough into a 13X9 inch pan that you have lined with parchment paper.

 Bake at 350°F for 23 to 25 minutes, or until top is light golden brown and slightly firm to the touch.
 If you want the chewiest cookie bars, don't overbake.
 Cool to room temperature, remove from the pan, and cut into pieces.